lvdmaaten/lvdmaaten.github.io/cv/index.md

 ---

-I am a Research Director at [Meta AI](https://ai.facebook.com/) (FAIR team).
-I lead a team of 130+ researchers who develop AI technology to solve grand challenges in the natural sciences.
-Before, I worked as an Assistant Professor (with tenure) at [Delft University of Technology](http://www.tudelft.nl), and as a post-doctoral researcher under supervision of [Lawrence Saul](http://cseweb.ucsd.edu/~saul/) at [University of California, San Diego](http://www.ucsd.edu).
+I am a Distinguisged Research Scientist at [Meta AI](https://ai.facebook.com/), working on the next generation of foundational generative AI models.
+Prior, I led a team of 130+ FAIR researchers who develop AI technology to solve grand challenges in the natural sciences.
+Before that, I worked as an Assistant Professor (with tenure) at [Delft University of Technology](http://www.tudelft.nl), and as a post-doctoral researcher under supervision of [Lawrence Saul](http://cseweb.ucsd.edu/~saul/) at [University of California, San Diego](http://www.ucsd.edu).
 I received my Ph.D. from [Tilburg University](https://www.tilburguniversity.edu) in 2009 under the supervision of [Eric Postma](http://www.ericpostma.nl) and [Jaap van den Herik](http://www.law.leidenuniv.nl/org/metajuridica/elaw/medewerkers/jaapvandenherik.html).
 I have visited the labs of [Geoffrey Hinton](http://www.cs.toronto.edu/~hinton/) at [University of Toronto](http://www.utoronto.ca), and of [Maja Pantic](http://ibug.doc.ic.ac.uk/maja/) at [Imperial College London](http://www3.imperial.ac.uk).
 I obtained an M.Sc. degree in computer science from [Maastricht University](http://www.maastrichtuniversity.nl) in 2005.

 ---